-Systems of systems have been experiencing rapid rise in their complexity, particularly from the standpoint of timing (Douglass 2004; Jamshidi 2010).
-Conceptualization, development, operation, and even retirement of these systems are commonly supported with logical-time simulations.
-However, integral to some of these systems is the necessity to operate in physical-time.
-For example, a modern vehicle's operations are controlled via software executing under (soft and/or hard) real-time constraint.
+Systems of systems have been experiencing rapid rise in their complexity, particularly from the standpoint of timing (Jamshidi 2010).
+For many years conceptualization, development, operation, and even retirement of these systems are supported with logical-time simulations.
+However, integral to some of these systems is the necessity to operate in physical time.
+For example, a modern vehicles operations are controlled via software executing under (soft and/or hard) real-time constraint.

-In cyber-physical systems (Derler et al. 2012), some interactions taking place among software and physical systems require both physical-time and logical-time.
-Two abstract representations of physical-time are logical-time and real-time.
-The former is independent of computational platform in which time is handled whereas the accuracy of latter is not.
+In some cyber-physical systems (Derler et al. 2012), interactions taking place among software and physical systems require both physical time and abstract time.
+Two abstract representations of physical time are logical-time and real-time.
+The former is independent of computational platform in which time is handled.
+The accuracy of the latter is subject to hardware.
 A simplified representation of the logical-time is event sequence in which passage of time is represented as a total-ordered set of steps.
-From theoretical perspective, logical-time (or real-time) may be represented as discrete or real values with infinite accuracy.
+From theoretical perspective, logical-time (or real-time) is represented as discrete or real values with infinite accuracy.
 From implementation perspective, both logical-time and real-time have finite accuracy.
-More generally, Real-time is a representation of physical-time with finite precision as supported in a computational platform (Sarjoughian and Gholami 2013).

 Common simulations of cyber-physical systems are specified using logical-time and/or event sequence abstractions.
 A variety of theories and techniques can be used to model and simulate these systems.
-Both logical-time and event sequence representations of the physical-time are useful.
-Theoretical models may be specified and manipulated with arbitrary accuracy for inputs, outputs, and states.
-Concrete simulations can only approach the theoretical accuracy defined in such model abstractions.
+Both logical-time and event sequence representations of the physical time are useful.
+Theoretical models can be specified and manipulated with arbitrary accuracy for inputs, outputs, and states.
+Concrete simulations can only approach the theoretical accuracy defined in the model abstractions.
 In general, computational precision afforded in host software/hardware system is assumed to have insignificant side effect on the simulation results.
-Indeed, abstraction of physical-time as either logical-time or event sequence in defining abstract models and simulators are ubiquitous in numerous scientific and engineering application domains.
+Indeed, abstraction of physical time as either logical-time or event sequence in defining abstract models and simulators are ubiquitous in numerous scientific and engineering application domains.

-For some systems the abstractions for the physical-time pose major limitations.
-Execution of a simulation in terms of logical-time or event sequence may not be a part of systems of systems operating in physical-time.
+For some systems the abstractions for the physical time pose major limitations.
+Execution of a simulation in terms of linear time or event sequence may not be a part of systems of systems operating in physical time.
 Consider a simulated cruise controller for a real vehicle.
 The simulation during execution must receive sensor signals just-in-time from actual sensors placed on wheels.
 Sensor data must be detected and transmitted to the cruise controller neither too fast nor too slow given the physical characteristics of the vehicle.
-The simulator's execution speed must be within some acceptable lower and upper time bounds given a wheel's angular speed.
+The simulators execution speed must be within some acceptable lower and upper time bounds given a wheels angular speed.